MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 - Make sure that Hyper-V is set up on the Azure Stack HCI cluster.
 - The servers hosting the VMs you want to protect must have internet access to replicate to Azure.
 - The Azure Stack HCI cluster must already be registered.
-    - The cluster must be running March cumulative update for Azure Stack HCI, version 22H2.
+    - The cluster must be running May cumulative update for Azure Stack HCI, version 22H2.
     - If you're running an earlier build, the Azure portal indicates that the disaster recovery isn't supported as managed identity isn't enabled for older versions.

         Run the repair registration cmdlet to ensure that a managed identity is created for your Azure Stack HCI resource and then retry the workflow.
 For more information, go to [Enable enhanced management from Azure for Azure Stack HCI](../index.yml).